unixpickle/cubezapp/assets/scripts/view/README.md

 ### Stats

 This tab will allow the user to do a number of things.
 However, it is not implemented yet.

+<a name="timer-view-object"></a>
+## TimerView

+The TimerView presents the user's current time.
+It is responsible for entering and leaving theater mode and for formatting times according to the user's update setting.

+The TimerView class has the following methods:

+ * **start**() - the user has initiated a solve.
+ * **stop**() - the user has fully completed a solve.
+ * **update**(millis, addTwo) - show the user a given number of milliseconds, optionally adding a +2.
+ * **updateDone**(millis, addTwo) - show the user their time after they have finished timing themselves but before they have stopped the solve (i.e. before they have released the space bar).
+This may be different than *update* because it provides full accuracy.
+ * **updateInspection**(millis) - show the user that they have been inspecting for a given number of milliseconds.
+ * **updateMemo**(millis) - show the user their memo time.

+Note that the update methods should only be called while the user is doing a solve (i.e. when start() has been called more recently than stop()).

 <a name="header-object"></a>
 ## Header